limyewjin/email-assistant/README.md

 * `OPENAI_API_KEY`: Your OpenAI API key for the GPT-4 model.
 * `SERPER_API_KEY`: Your Serpstack API key for search functionality.
 * `EMAIL_USER`: The email address of your bot.
 * `EMAIL_PASSWORD`: The API key or password for your bot's email account.
+For GMail, get an [app password](https://support.google.com/accounts/answer/185833?hl=en)
 * `EXPECTED_SENDERS`: A comma-separated list of email addresses that are allowed to send commands to the bot.
 * `CALENDAR_USER`: The google calendar user.
 * `CALENDAR_TOKEN_PICKLE`: File location of token pickle from Google Calendar install above.